-T6.1 Brake System - General
+T 6.1 Brake System - General

 - T6.1.1 The vehicle must be equipped with a hydraulic brake system that acts on all four wheels and is operated by a single control. - T6.1.2 The brake system must have two independent hydraulic circuits such that in the case of a leak or failure at any point in the system, effective braking power is maintained on at least two wheels.
-Each hydraulic circuit must have its own fluid reserve, either by the use of separate reservoirs or by the use of a dammed reservoir. - T6.1.3 The brake system must be sealed to prevent leakage. - T6.1.4 A single brake acting on a limited-slip differential is acceptable. - T6.1.5 "Brake-by-wire" systems are prohibited in manual mode. - T6.1.6 Unarmored plastic brake lines are prohibited. - T6.1.7 The brake system must be protected from failure of the drivetrain, see T7.3.2, from touching any movable part and from minor collisions. - T6.1.8 In side view any portion of the brake system that is mounted on the sprung part of the vehicle must not below the lower surface of the chassis. - T6.1.9 The brake pedal and its mounting must be designed to withstand a force of 2 kN without any failure of the brake system or pedal box.
-This may be tested by pressing the pedal with the maximum force that can be exerted by any official when seated normally.
+Each hydraulic circuit must have its own fluid reserve, either by the use of separate reservoirs or by the use of a dammed reservoir. - T6.1.3 The brake system must be sealed to prevent leakage. - T 6.1.4 A single brake acting on a limited-slip differential is acceptable. - T6.1.5 "Brake-by-wire" systems are prohibited in manual mode. - T6.1.6 Unarmored plastic brake lines are prohibited. - T6.1.7 The brake system must be protected from failure of the drivetrain, see T7.3.2, from touching any movable part and from minor collisions. - T6.1.8 Any part of the brake system must be within the surface envelope, see T1.1.18.